varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 The concatenation character used with multiple columns is defined in the BimlFlex Settings using the `ConcatenatorBusinessKey` key.
 The default concatenation character is `~`.

 BimlFlex also provides a shortcut code for accessing the current connections Record Source code when building the Business Key.
-Use the `@@rs` to inject the current record source code in to the Business Key.
+Use the `@@rs` shortcut to inject the current record source code in to the Business Key.
 This is commonly used when there is key overlap between source system with different meaning.
 This can be when the same codes mean different things and, more commonly, when synthetic keys are used that are commonly reused, such as number sequences.

 For the trial process, verify that the `@@rs` shortcut was added to all Business Keys by the import metadata process.
 For the Address table that would be `FlexToBk(@@rs, AddressID)`.